RaheemAmer/RouteAcademyTasks/Day4/lec/readme.md

 }

 position relative to parent - absolute to element (layer) - top 0 begins from top - opacity - time in element not in hover -

+--
+cover - extends background image and even stretch it to fit the layout according to viewport - can be cut - some times can't be all visible contain - fit the layout - not cut and it's all visible